 No, really, it’s that simple.
 Here, I’ll show you in a little more detail:

-- One large green pepper de-seeded and chopped
+- 1 large green pepper de-seeded and chopped

 - 10 okra pods stems and tips removed, cut into half centimeter rounds

-- 1 liter of home-made dark chicken stock or quality store-bought low-sodium variety
+- 1 liter dark chicken stock preferably homemade

 - 2-3 bay leaves